Pangong Tso: Sino-Indian border dispute

-Pangong Tso is disputed territory.
-The Line of Actual Control (LAC) passes through the lake.
-A section of the lake approximately 20 km east from the LAC is controlled by China but claimed by India.
-To the south is the smaller Spanggur Tso lake.
-The eastern end of the lake is in Tibet.
-After the mid-19th century, Pangong Tso was at the southern end of Johnson Line, an early attempt at demarcation between India and China in the Aksai Chin region.
+Approximately two-thirds of the lake lies within the area administered by China, with the remaining controlled by India.
+The Line of Actual Control (LAC), which demarcates the Sino-Indian border, passes through the lake.
+India claims the Johnson-Ardagh Line as the official boundary, while China recongises the Macartney–MacDonald Line.
+There are two disputed areas- the Aksai Chin, and the Ladakh-Tibet boundary extending from the Changchenmo Valley, north of Pangong Tso.

-Khurnak Fort lies on the northern bank of the lake, about halfway up Pangong Tso.
-The dispute over the fort was discussed in a 1924 conference, which remained inconclusive.
-After the conference, the British government decided that Tibetans had a better case and not only Khurnak Fort but also Dokpo Karpo and Nyagzu were part of Tibet.
-In 1929, following the protests of Kashmir Durbar, they decided to drop the British claims made in behalf of Kashmir state.
+Khurnak Fort lies on the northern bank of the lake, and the dispute over the control of the area was discussed in a 1924 conference between the British Raj, on behalf of Jammu and Kashmir and Tibet, which remained inconclusive.
+Although, the British later felt that the Tibetans had a better case, they dropped further claims in 1929, following protests from the Kashmir state against the British.
 The Chinese established their military presence in the Khurnak Fort by 1958.

-On 20 October 1962, Pangong Tso saw military action during the Sino-Indian War, successful for the Chinese People's Liberation Army (PLA).
-The area remains a sensitive border point along the LAC.
-Incursions from the Chinese side are common.
+On 20 October 1962, Pangong Tso saw military action during the Sino-Indian War, which resulted in a decisive win for the Chinese People's Liberation Army.
+The dispute is along the eight fingers (mountainous spurs) on the lake, located close to the LAC.
+Traditionally, three of these fingers are within the Indian controlled territory.
+While India claims the other five fingers as part of its territory, it has been jointly patrolled by the Indian and Chinese forces since the end of the 1962 war.
+After the war, the area remained a sensitive border zone, with frequent incursions by the Chinese.

-In August 2017, Indian and Chinese forces near Pangong Tso engaged in a melee involving kicking, punching, rock throwing, and use of makeshift weapons such as sticks and rods.

-On 11 September 2019, PLA troops confronted Indian troops on the northern bank.
+In August 2017, Indian and Chinese forces engaged in a fight near Pangong Tso.
+As prior agreements prohibited the use of firearms near the LAC, the melee involved kicking, punching, rock throwing, and use of makeshift weapons such as sticks and rods.
+On 11 September 2019, the Chinese troops confronted the Indian troops on the northern bank of the lake.
+In early May 2020, the Chinese occupied positions up to Finger 4, and obstructed Indian patrols that had previously reached Finger 8.
 On 5–6 May 2020, a face-off between about 250 Indian and Chinese troops near the lake resulted in casualties on both sides.

-On 29–30 August 2020, Indian troops occupied many heights on the south bank of Pangong Tso.
-The heights included Rezang La, Reqin La, Black Top, Hanan, Helmet, Gurung Hill, Gorkha Hill and Magar Hill.
-Some of these heights are in the grey zone of the LAC and overlook Chinese camps.
+On 29–30 August 2020, Indian troops occupied higher positions on the south bank of Pangong Tso such as Rezang La, Reqin La, Black Top, Hanan, Helmet, Gurung Hill, Gorkha Hill and Magar Hill.
+Some of these are located in the grey zone of the LAC and overlook the Chinese camps on the other side of the lake.
+Both the militaries also stationed vessels on the lake.
+In February 2021, both the sides agreed to withdraw from their positions on the north and south banks, with China pulling back eastwards of Finger 8 and India to Finger 3, and the intermediate zone was designated as a no-patrol buffer zone.

-India chose to pull back from these positions as leverage for larger disengagement.
-Both the Chinese and Indian militaries have vessels stationed on the lake.

-Since 2022, China built a bridge across the lake near the Khurnak Fort.
-The construction of the 400-meter bridge was completed in July 2024.

-Transport & roads

-Following roads provide the access within the Indian held area:
+Transportation